Brennall/HFH-SRD/Chapter10.md

 Halfling	14-21		22-42		43-65			66-95		96-125

-### At each stage, progressively adjust the character’s ability scores as noted on the Ability Score Adjustments by Age table.
-For characters generated at an already advanced age, the cumulative ability score adjustments appropriate to the character’s age can be used.
+### At each stage, progressively adjust the character's ability scores as noted on the Ability Score Adjustments by Age table.
+For characters generated at an already advanced age, the cumulative ability score adjustments appropriate to the character's age can be used.
 Ability score adjustments from aging cannot reduce an ability score below a class minimum, and in no case lower than 3.

 ### Ability Score Adjustments by Age